 The Living History Company at Fort Walla Walla Museum is in its 19th year and is planning another full season for 2017.
 Organized in 1998 by Walla Walla City Council member Barbara Clark and her husband Dan, the company has grown from about a dozen authentic characters out of 1800s Walla Walla to over fifty.
 The goal of the company is to bring to life the exhibits at the museum with live presentations every week from April through October, telling visitors dramatic stories about the lives of a variety of Walla Wallans and the issues of their day, and allowing visitors to question the characters about their lives and times.

 This year’s schedule continues the company’s tradition of 2 pm presentations every Sunday from April through October, and also on Saturdays from June through August.

-Pierre is portrayed by his great, great grandson, Sam Pambrun, local historian, teacher and past president of the Umatilla Historical Society.
+Andrew is portrayed by his great grandson, Sam Pambrun, local historian, teacher and past president of the Umatilla Historical Society.
 The Pambrun family has lived in this area continuously since the 1830s.

 Members of the Living History company lead a tour from McCool Cemetery to the Poor House Cemetery to Fort Walla Walla Cemetery.

 Perspective is a significant reason behind the study of history and the existence of museums.
 Knowing what the past gave to the present and how people of the past dealt with problems is critical to making informed decisions about the future.
 Join our full Living History company as they present “A 19th Century Party!
 Looking Forward from the Past.”
 This is the last Living History performance of the season.